burnpiro/erdem.pl/content/posts/2022/2022-04-integrated-gradients/integrated-gradients.md

 ## What is Integrated Gradients method?

-Integrated Gradients (__IG__) [[1]][sundararajan2017axiomatic] is a method proposed by Sundararajan et al. that bases on two axioms: __Sensitivity__ and __Implementation Invariance__.
+Integrated Gradients (__IG__) [[1]][sundararajan2017axiomatic] is a method proposed by Sundararajan et al. that is based on two axioms: __Sensitivity__ and __Implementation Invariance__.
 Authors argue that those two axioms should be satisfied by all attribution methods.
 The definition of those two axioms is as follows:

 > __Definition 1 (Axiom: Sensitivity)__ _An attribution method satisfies **Sensitivity** if for every input and baseline that differ in one feature but have different predictions, then the differing feature should be given a non-zero attribution.
 If the function implemented by the deep network does not depend (mathematically) on some variable, then the attribution to that variable is always zero._

 > __Definition 2 (Axiom:  Implementation Invariance)__ _Two networks are functionally equivalent if their outputs are equal for all inputs, despite having very different implementations.
 Attribution methods should satisfy Implementation Invariance, i.e., the attributions are always identical for two functionally equivalent networks._

 The sensitivity axiom introduces the __baseline__ which is an important part of the IG method.
-Baseline is defined as an __absence of feature__ in an input.
+A baseline is defined as an __absence of a feature__ in an input.
 This definition is confusing, especially when dealing with complex models, but the baseline could be interpreted as _"input from the input space that produces a neutral prediction"_.
 A baseline can be treated as an input to produce a counterfactual explanation by checking how the model behaves when moving from baseline to the original image.

 The authors give the example of the baseline for an object recognition network, which is a black image.
 I personally think that a black image doesn't represent an _"absence of feature"_, because this absence should be defined based on the manifold that represents data.
 This means that a black image could work as an absence of a feature in one network but may not work for a network trained on a different dataset, allowing a network to use black pixels in prediction.